 very exciting ideas for what happens next to Charlotte and Sidney.
 Please whisk

 us back to Sanditon and the Parker and

 Denham families very soon.
 We demand two more happy endings.
 One for Charlotte

 The Sanditon Review Copyright Alison Jane Reid November 2019.

 Watch Sanditon on the ITV Hub at www.itv.com

 Images courtesy of ITV Press Office.

 Love reading Alison Jane Reid’s long-form entertainment reviews?
+Please support quality independent journalism by supporting our crowdfunding campaign and becoming a subscriber for many more inspirational features and live magazine shows.
 Then read this one – A Merlinesque Love Letter to The Durrells